zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 example, there's can be a contraction of there is or there has.
 The same applies to where's, it's, that's, and others.

-Also, avoid contractions of the word is, especially when combined with company or product names: Say, WidgetPro is an awesome product; not WidgetPro's an awesome product.
+Also avoid contractions of the word is, especially when combined with company or product names.
+Say: "WidgetPro is an awesome product"; not "WidgetPro's an awesome product".

 Hyphenation
 ***********
-The hyphen is often used to join words together to form a compound noun.
+A hyphen is often used to join words together to form a compound noun.
 Compound nouns often go through this progressions:

 * open compound: health care